TanjiEvan/Heart-Failure-Clinical-Records--Data-Exploration-Project/README.md

 # Heart-Failure-Clinical-Records--Data-Exploration-Project
  Conducted an in-depth examination of heart failure clinical records, employing data exploration techniques to uncover patterns and insights for improved understanding

+This dataset contains the medical records of 299 patients who had heart failure, collected during their follow-up period, where each patient profile has 13 clinical features.It covers various attributes such as age, anaemia, creatinine phosphokinase, diabetes, ejection_fraction, high blood pressure, platelets, serum creatinine,sex, smoking, time, and death event.
+This project include exploring the dataset, dealing with missing values,calculating statistical measures (mean, median, mode), identifying and handling outliers, visualizing data through plots, and performing data conversion and normalization.